tanberry/steampipecloud/README.md

 This Quickstart guide takes you through the process of integrating a Steampipe Cloud database instance with Deepnote, a science-centric, online notebook that provides a collaborative data dashboard.

-## Sign up for a Steampipe Cloud account (https://cloud.steampipe.io/)
+## Sign up for a Steampipe Cloud account

+1. Navigate to https://cloud.steampipe.io/ and create an account.
-1. In the Steampipe Cloud UI, follow the prompts to:
+2. In the Steampipe Cloud UI, follow the prompts to:

     a.
 Create a new Workspace.

     b.
 Create a Connection by selecting a plug-in.

    For this Quickstart, select Hackernews.
 Optionally, you can further define your connection to Hackernews by giving it a unique name (*handle*) and limiting the number of items returned in any future queries.

     c.
 Add the new Connection to your Workspace.

    For this Guide, you can skip the prompt to add a "mod".

-Now that you have your Worspace defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database.
+Now that you have your Worspace and a connection defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database.

 ## Create an account on Deepnote (https://deepnote.com/sign-up)